MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-identity-overview.md

 A directory tenant is an *organization*, such as Microsoft or your own company.

 - Azure AD supports multiple tenants, and it can support multiple organizations, each in its own directory.
-If you use Azure AD and have multiple tenants, you can grant applications and users from one tenant access to other tenants of that same directory.
+If you use Azure AD and have multiple tenants, you can grant apps and users from one tenant access to other tenants of that same directory.
 - AD FS supports only a single tenant and, therefore, only a single organization.

 ### Users and groups